-In my free e-course, I ask subscribers to create a Pinterest board in the mindset of their target client.
+In the past, I've encouraged readers to create a Pinterest board in the mindset of their target client.
 This seems to blow people's minds.
 I'm less interested in your personal tastes.
 I want to know your target customer's tastes.
 That’s not to say that you and your target client wont have the same tastes.
 That’s fine.
 But, I want you to have studied and analyzed your ideal client before you come to that conclusion.

 Red flags: Your designer never asks about a target client, or doesn't care when you bring it up.
 It’s basic-designer level to be able to make something that looks nice.
 It's good-designer level to make something that looks nice and be awesomely effective.